voicegain/platform/SaaS Services List.md

 **Voicegain Speech Analytics APIs** are Voicegain's APIs that convert speech-to-text (transcription)and then analyze the text for sentiment, keywords, phrases, entities and intents.
 Voicegain offers both realtime and offline Speech Analytics APIs.

 ## A4.
 Voicegain MRCP ASR:
-**Voicegain MRCP ASR** is a real-time speech recognition service accessed over MRCP (Media Resource Control Protocol) and is for use by VoiceXML based IVR applications.
+**Voicegain MRCP ASR** is a real-time speech recognition service accessed over MRCP (Media Resource Control Protocol) and is built for access by VoiceXML compliant platforms.
 It supports speech grammars using GRXML & JSGF and provides n-best results.
 We also provide results from our large vocabulary model for utterances that are either out-of-Grammar(OOG) or have low confidence.

 ## B. End-User/Business-User SaaS Apps